 - Yale VPN - Consider using the Yale ITS VPN for remote access instead of the proxy server.
 Anyone with a Yale NetID should use the VPN unless special circumstances prohibit you from using that remote access method.

-The Cushing/Whitney Medical Library is here to support you with access to resources and services during the COVID-19 outbreak.
 Below are answers to frequently asked questions on how to use the library’s collection of journals, databases, e-books, and other clinical resources.

 How do I get access to library collections?